sanekee/limi/README.md

 }
 ```

-To bind a struct to a handler with URL parameters,
+To bind a struct to a handler with URL parameters.

 1. Declare a limi tagged field in the handler with a parameters struct.